-The beginnings of Georgetown University Press can be traced to 1964—and we currently publish approximately forty new books a year, as well as two journals, with an active list of over 750 titles.
-These publications primarily service the scholarly community, and many also reach into the general reading public.
+The beginnings of Georgetown University Press can be traced to 1964—and we currently publish approximately forty new titles per year, as well as three journals, with an active list of almost 1,000 titles.
+These publications primarily service the scholarly community, and many also reach the general reading public.
 Many help to unite people speaking different languages, literally and figuratively, and all attempt to illuminate, clarify, and respond to the world's most difficult questions.

 Georgetown University Press supports the academic mission of Georgetown University by publishing scholarly books and journals for a diverse, worldwide readership.
 These publications, written by an international group of authors representing a broad range of intellectual perspectives, reflect the academic and institutional strengths of the university.
 In fulfilling its mission the press will be guided by the following principles:

 - To publish peer-reviewed works of academic distinction, with exceptional editorial and production quality, in five subjects: bioethics; international affairs; languages; political science, public policy, & public management; and religion & ethics.

 - To establish a culture of meaningful employment and professional development, one that emphasizes clear communication as well as respect for the ideas and opinions of all staff members.